12 Collaboration styles for working together effectively

 5. Directive collaboration

-A direct collaborative style is a task-oriented approach where the leader takes charge and provides clear guidance and direction to the team members.
+A directive collaborative style is a task-oriented approach in which the leader takes charge and provides clear guidance and direction to team members.
 It is a hybrid style that is effective for time-sensitive tasks and teams that need expertise.
-It clarifies roles, assigns responsibilities, and establishes clear deadlines, ensuring tasks are completed effectively and goals are met quickly.
+It clarifies roles, assigns responsibilities, and sets clear deadlines, ensuring tasks are completed effectively and goals are met on time.

-This collaboration style is quite beneficial for teams and projects as it is efficient and fast-paced.
+It is highly beneficial for teams and projects, as it is efficient and fast-paced.

-- Efficient: This collaboration style can help teams work more productively and efficiently due to clear instructions and direction.
+• Efficient: This collaboration style helps teams work more productively by providing clear instructions and direction.
 When the team leader sets expectations and assigns responsibilities, teams spend less time discussing and more time in execution.
 This keeps the project moving forward without any delay.

-- High turnover risks: This approach leads to high turnover rates as employees become demotivated.
-They feel their contributions are consistently devalued, and autonomy is restricted.
+• High turnover risks: This approach leads to high turnover rates as employees become demotivated.
+They feel their contributions are consistently devalued and that their autonomy is restricted.

-- Suitable for simpler tasks: This approach is suitable for simpler tasks as they don’t require step-by-step guidance and brainstorming.
+• Suitable for simpler tasks: This approach is well-suited to tasks that don’t require step-by-step guidance or brainstorming.
 It is beneficial for teams with less experience.

 The collaborative style is successful for manufacturing and technical teams.